-If you own or operate a bed & breakfast, you may call yourself an innkeeper or a bed & breakfast owner.
-But, when you’re looking at insurance options, you will undoubtedly hear two different things: Innkeepers insurance and bed & breakfast insurance.
-As the business owner of a bed and breakfast or Inn, it’s important you understand the differences in insurance coverage.
+If you own or operate a B & B, you may call yourself an innkeeper or a B & B owner.
+But, when looking at insurance options, you will undoubtedly hear two different things.
+As the owner of a bed and breakfast or Inn, it’s important you understand the differences.

 So, what’s the difference, and which one do you need?

-Before we discuss insurance, let’s first take a close look at the differences between a bed & breakfast and an Inn.
-The hospitality industry is smaller than you think and depending on who you speak with, you will get two different answers.
-Some say “yes, there’s a difference” and some say, “no difference at all”.
+Before we discuss insurance programs, let’s first look at the differences between a bed & breakfast and an Inn.
+The hospitality industry is smaller than you think, and you will receive two different answers depending on who you speak with.
+Some say, “yes, there’s a difference,” and some say, “no difference at all.”

-In general, most bed & breakfasts tend to have 1-5 bedrooms for guests, are historic properties and in historic areas.
-They always serve breakfast and typically it’s homecooked, hence the second ‘B’ in B&B!
+Generally, most bed & breakfasts have 1-5 bedrooms for guests, are historic properties, and are in historic areas.
+They always serve breakfast; typically, it’s homecooked, hence the second ‘B’ in B&B!

 Bed and breakfast owners almost always live on-site and are very knowledgeable about the area.
 Each bed and breakfast has its own personality.

-A typical Inn or Country Inn would be larger in size, offering 8+ rooms and have a dining hall or area not included in the price of the room.
-The dining area would not only offer breakfast but dinner as well.
+A typical Inn or Country Inn would be larger in size, offering 8+ rooms, and have a dining hall or area not included in the room price.
+The dining area would offer not only breakfast but dinner as well.

-Inns also tend to have more amenities than bed & breakfasts such as event planning, equine, local tours, and resemble something closer to a boutique hotel experience.
-Inn’s typically have an Innkeeper and additional staff outside the ownership.
+Inns also tend to have more amenities than bed & breakfasts, such as event planning, equine, and local tours and resemble something closer to a boutique hotel experience.
+Inns typically have an Innkeeper and additional staff outside the ownership.
 It’s common for owners to live both onsite and offsite at an Inn.

 By nature, a bed & breakfast and Inn are very similar but do have three key differences.
 The number of rooms, the food served, and amenities.

-Insurance for a bed & breakfast and an Innkeeper is fundamentally the same at its base but can have big differences when it comes to add-on coverages.
+Innkeepers Insurance services and a bed & breakfast policy are fundamentally the same product at their core but can have big differences when it comes to add-ons.

-Both need comprehensive ‘all-risk’ or special form property coverage for the building(s) itself and the contents or ‘stuff’ inside of them.
-This would include coverages such as fire, wind, hail, water damage, vandalism, theft and more.
+Both operators need comprehensive ‘all-risk’ or special-form property for the building(s) itself and the contents or ‘stuff’ inside of them.
+This would include coverages such as fire, wind, hail, water damage, vandalism, theft, and more.

-Both bed and breakfast owners and Innkeepers earn an income from their properties or businesses, so business income coverage is needed for both.
-In the event of a covered property claim such as a fire, the business operation shuts down to make repairs, in turn resulting in lost income.
+Both types of owners earn an income from their properties, so income protection is needed for both.
+In a covered claim, such as a fire, the operation shuts down to make repairs, resulting in lost income.
 Not all business income is created equal.
-Make sure you understand ‘actual loss sustained’ and time limits on coverage.
+Ensure you understand the ‘actual loss sustained’ and time limits involved.

-Where insurance differences begin to occur is when we get into the finer details of the operation, such as employees, vehicles, and potential amenities offered such as horseback riding.
+Differences begin to occur when we look into the finer details of the operation, such as employees, vehicles, and potential amenities offered, such as horseback riding.

-Most Innkeepers have employees such as maids or cooks, so workers’ compensation coverage is needed.
-If the Inn has vehicles such as a van to shuttle guests, commercial auto insurance should be purchased.
+Most hospitality companies have employees such as maids or cooks, so workers’ compensation is needed.
+Commercial auto protection should be purchased if the Inn has vehicles such as a van to shuttle visitors.

-A coverage often overlooked at both a bed & breakfast as well as an in is personal liability insurance which is different than commercial general liability for the actual business.
-If the bed & breakfast owner lives onsite at the property and considers the bed & breakfast their primary residence, then personal liability insurance is important to have as the owners would not carry it on their personal homeowners’ insurance.
-The same goes for an Innkeeper in this scenario.
+Often overlooked at both a bed & breakfast and an in is personal liability, which is different from commercial general liability for the actual company.
+If the bed & breakfast owner lives onsite and considers the bed & breakfast their primary residence, then personal liability is important loss or damage to guest property, as the owners would not be insured with their personal homeowners’ insurance.

-Regardless whether you identify your business as a bed & breakfast or an Inn, insurance can get complicated quickly.
-The best thing to do is find an insurance broker who has the experience to ask the right questions and identify potential gaps in insurance coverage.
+Whether you identify as a bed & breakfast or an Inn, being insured can get complicated quickly.
+The best thing to do is find a broker with the experience to ask the right questions and identify potential gaps in coverage.

-We encourage you to reach out to Wister Insurance as we can walk you through Innkeepers vs Bed & Breakfast Insurance.
+We encourage you to reach out to Wister as we can walk you through Bed & Breakfast Insurance